ainfinum/Traffic-Sign-Classifier/README.md

 # **Traffic Sign Recognition Project**

+## Data Set Summary & Exploration

+In this project, I'll build convolutional neural network to classify traffic signs.
+The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) will be used to train a model and test the accuracy.
+I'll test a model on traffic sign images found on the web.
+In the last part of this project, I visualize several convolution layers.

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)